Nelson Mandela’s Daughter Zenani Mandela Biography: Husband, Age, Children, Net Worth, Siblings, Parents

 Story

-South African diplomat ‧ Daughter of Nelson Mandela
+South African Diplomat ‧ Daughter of Nelson Mandela

-Zenani Mandelaverification button
+Zenani MandelaVerify button

 Zenani Mandela: History ‧ Bio ‧ Photos

-Wiki Info & About Data
+Wiki Events & About Data

 First and last name: Princess Zenani Mandela-Dlamini

-Stage name: Zenani Mandela
+Stage Name: Zenani Mandela

-Born: February 4, 1959 (65 years old)
+Born: February 4, 1959 (age 65)

 Place of birth: Soweto, South Africa